umbertoluca-ranieri/umbertoluca-ranieri.github.io/_news/announcement_5.md

 related_posts: false
 ---

-On June 15-16, I will co-organize a workshop on Neutron Diffraction.
-Main speaker is Dr. Matthias Gutmann from the ISIS Neutron and Muon Source (UK)
+On June 15-16, I will co-organize a workshop on Neutron Diffraction by Dr. Matthias Gutmann from the ISIS Neutron and Muon Source (UK)